Toll of police brutality on display at State of the Union

 “Being in the room for the State of the Union is an experience that I hope will give Tyre Nichols’ parents some comfort and, most of all, hope," Horsford said.
 “They deserve to hear a commitment to real action on ending this national scourge of unnecessary deaths at the hands of law enforcement.”

-Also in attendance is the mother of Eric Garner and the brother of George Floyd, among others.
+Also in attendance, Tuesday night were the mother of Eric Garner and the brother of George Floyd, among others.

 The visible reminder of police brutality comes against the backdrop of reignited negotiations among lawmakers to draft a modest proposal for police reform that could pass in a newly GOP-controlled House.